CASE STUDY CONCEPT: Timeless Supply Chain Challenges — Inventory, Location, Transportation, and The Bullwhip Effect.

 Click on the “Simulation” button in the upper right corner of the Edit screen to open the Simulate screen.
 When the Simulate screen opens, click the “Play” button in the upper right corner of the screen (you might want to set the speed of the simulation to “Fastest” because this is a big supply chain model and it can run slowly).
 Notice vehicles (camel caravans) moving between the cities on the Silk Road.
 Zoom in and look at the cities and click on the city names in the display menu on the right side of the Simulate screen.
 Notice how inventory levels of the different products fluctuate from week to week and from one city to the next.

-In week 19 of the simulation a problem will arise and cause the simulation to stop.
+In week 19 of the simulation a problem will arise and cause the simulation to stop as shown above.
 Click on the city names in the display menu on the right side of the screens.
 Try to get a mental picture of how the different products are flowing through the Silk Road supply chain.
 It’s hard because there are so many different cities but do the best you can.

 Summarize what you learned in a short presentation using screenshots and data from the model and simulation to illustrate your findings.